Sunday Downtown and a Show at the Royale

 85mm, f/16

-This then is the first photo I’m posting out of my newest lens: the Canon RF 85mm f1/2 USM.
+This is the first photo I’m posting out of my newest lens: an RF mount, 85mm f1/2 USM, L-series glass.
 I purchased it the previous morning but other than a few test shots around the house, yesterday’s photowalk was the first time putting it through the paces.
-And between some action shots, a protest march, and an evening concert I was extremely pleased with the results!
+And between some action shots, a protest march, and an evening concert I was pleased with the results!

 The above doesn’t look like what you’d expect from an 85mm, because this lens is most commonly used for portraiture.
-I waited fully one year on this purchase.
+I waited more than a year before committing to this piece of kit.
 It’s expensive glass for one thing, but I wanted to prove to myself that this focal length was important for getting the kinds of shots I like.
-And indeed over the last year I noticed that especially while shooting more dynamic events where I was in the mix, I would find myself making sure I switched to 85mm in order to get closeups.
+And over the last year I noticed that especially while shooting more dynamic events where I was in the mix, I would find myself making sure I switched to 85mm in order to get closeups.
+Some of my favorite sorts of shots are where I have a clear subject but in the mix with a bunch of other people.

 50mm, f/16